enes395/Locrimo/README.md

-# Locrimo
+# Used
-MVVM Design Pattern
+• CollectionView

+• TableView Xib used for UI Design
-Xib used for UI Design
+• Xib used for UI Design
-adf
+• MVVM Design Pattern